streamcode9/software-design/README.md

 Decisions log.

-### Always keep artitacts after your study/research/work
+### Always keep artifacts after your study/research/work

 ### Minimalism - use as less fetuses of the language/library/etc as possible